MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

 ### Outcomes for implementing threat protection and XDR

-Applying the overall goal of Zero Trust to “never trust, always verify” adds a significant layer of protection to your environment.
+Applying the overall goal of Zero Trust to "never trust, always verify" adds a significant layer of protection to your environment.
 It’s important to be clear on the outcomes you expect to achieve so that you can strike the right balance of protection for all teams involved.
 The following table provides suggested objectives and outcomes for implementing threat protection and XDR.

 | Objective | Outcome |
 | --- | --- |